The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 Duration11 days

 During the FEQ, Carrera Café in Petit-Champlain becomes a natural headquarters for festival-goers.
-Between two concerts, they review the setlist over a Negroni, order a charcuterie board to last until the final encore, and meet musicians, roadies, and music lovers from all over the world.
+Between concerts, people redo the setlist over a Negroni, order a charcuterie board to last until the last encore, and meet musicians, roadies, and music lovers from all over the world.

 The Carnival